PlantSearch Upload Instructions

 In the top right corner of your institution's GardenSearch page, click the button.

 You will need a Garden Editor login to access to your institution’s GardenSearch profile; if you have not yet done so, please register as a Garden Editor to receive a username and password.
 If your institution is not yet listed in GardenSearch, just apply as a Garden Editor and list your institution and we can add it to the database.

 - Update your GardenSearch Profile: Once you login to your institution’s GardenSearch profile, please check that all contact information is up-to-date and accurate.
 Use the navigation bar on the left to update any of the profile categories and even upload an image for your institution.
 If you update information, be sure to click the 'Save' button at the bottom of the page.
 (Click image at right to enlarge)

 Create Your Plant List: Next, you need to create a standardized spreadsheet of plant names (i.e., taxa) that represent your institution's collection.
 Using your institution's plant records database or most current inventory, you can create a list of taxa in Comma Separated Values (.CSV) format using Excel or an equivalent program (BG-BASE Users: See note below).
 To save the required .CSV format with Microsoft Excel, select ‘File - Save As’, and select ‘CSV (comma delimited)’ as the file type option under ‘Save as Type’.

 Every plant name must be consistently aligned.
-The figure below shows the seven required plant name fields (columns) and recommended column headings, with two examples of plant name orientation:
+The figure below shows the eight required fields (columns) and recommended column headings, with two examples of plant name orientation:

 *Notes on creating a plant list: